rbardaji/mooda/docs/installation.md

 The easiest way for the majority of users to install oceanobs is to install from [PyPI](https://pypi.python.org/pypi/oceanobs).
 This way is the recommended installation method for most users.

+New to Python?
+If you don't know anything about Python but you want to use *oceanobs* and its GUI, please follow the [absolute beginner's guide](#absolute-beginners-guide).

 We also provide instructions for installing from source, or a [development version](https://github.com/rbardaji/oceanobs).

 # Python version support